-The 7study was conducted in Al-Madinah city in the north western area of Saudi Araba.
-It is the second holist city in Islam. it is known to have the mosque of prophet Molammed (peace be upon him) which millions of Muslims visit it every year.
-It has are as of 589 square kilometers, 190 kilometers east of the red sea. the total population is approximately 2,188,138 (2018).
+The study was conducted in Al-Madinah city in the north western area of Saudi Arabia.
+It is the second holist city in Islam. it is known to have the mosque of prophet Mohammed (peace be upon him) which millions of Muslims visit it every year.
+It has area of 589 square kilometers ,190 kilometers east of the red sea. the total population is approximately 2,188,138 (2018).
 (8)